Berenddeperend/blog/src/blog/frosthaven-13.md

 - {% image "frosthaven/13/13-thresh-flail.JPG", "bonk" %}

-- Lobsterboy holding things will always be funny.
+- Lobsterboy holding is one of my favorite things.

 {% image "frosthaven/13/13-lobster-holds-darkness.JPG", "Hodl the dark" %}